You are here

 Dr Ann Frazier has been studying various aspects of mitochondrial biology for more than 10 years, leading to over 20 peer-reviewed publications on these topics.
 She obtained her PhD in 2004 on mitochondrial protein transport in the yeast Saccharomyces cerevisiae from the University of Freiburg, Germany, followed by a post-doc at La Trobe University, Melbourne studying mammalian mitochondrial morphology.
 She joined the laboratory of Prof David Thorburn at the Murdoch Childrens Research Institute in 2009 where she currently leads a group studying mouse and cellular model systems to better understand the pathology of mitochondrial OXPHOS disorders.

-Dr Frazier is active in supervising students and is a member of various professional societies, including HGSA (VIC/TAS branch secretary), ANZSCDB and ASMR.
+Dr Frazier is active in supervising students and is a member of various professional societies, including HGSA (VIC/TAS branch committee), ANZSCDB and ASMR.

 - Career Development Award Level 1, National Health and Medical Research Council, 2009